-- Volunteers with appropriate skills could help to develop other outreach programmes in the village.
-One volunteer used her social work experience to help staff explore ways of improving support to children and young people from poor and underprivileged backgrounds, focusing on the impact of inadequate housing and the link between food and health.
-She produced a booklet listing common foods available locally with prices and nutritional values, and delivered a workshop on food and nutrition further volunteers could help to develop the nutrition programme.
-In future volunteers will be able to assist staff in the newly built kitchen in areas such as menu planning, budgeting, portion planning, kitchen hygiene and writing recipe books - Volunteers with appropriate skills could work alongside the TCC staff and local people in the community garden with everyday garden tasks, construction of garden structures such as paths and frames, help with environmentally friendly and sustainable horticultural practices.
+- Volunteers with appropriate skills could work alongside the TCC staff and local people in the community garden with everyday garden tasks, construction of garden structures such as paths and frames, help with environmentally friendly and sustainable horticultural practices.
 One volunteer helped to construct a raised bed vegetable garden and developed a horticultural cropping programme which included teaching about germination techniques which can in turn be passed on to the local community.
 TCC would like volunteers to continue to develop this work, in particular to develop the supply chain of locally grown food to the tourist market in town. - Volunteers with appropriate business and marketing skills could help with product development, sales and marketing for the newly established social enterprise sewing group.
 One volunteer has made a start on this, helping to create a sales area for the products in the school's reception area.
 Future volunteers will be able to help in aspects such as design and pattern cutting. - Volunteers with appropriate skills could work alongside the TCC staff and local people on building the new school and other structures in the community.
 Tasks will include basic woodwork, building walls, laying paths, building fences, landscaping and painting.
 TCC would like volunteers who could bring recycling and environmental engineering skills to help develop techniques for processing waste plastic.
 One volunteer attempted to do this, though he was not satisfied with his results however he did produce written reports on how this might be developed in future.